kyma-incubator/compass/docs/compass/03-tenant-loading.md

  - define a ConfigMap which has a JSON file containing tenants as a data (example below),

 or
  - reuse [existing ConfigMap](../../chart/compass/charts/director/templates/configmap-external-tenant-config.yaml) by setting `useExternalTenants` and `useExternalTenantsConfigMapFromChart` values to true.
+The user should change the data to what is appropriate for his use-case

 There is also `compass-director-default-tenant-loader` job which loads tenants defined in the `global.tenants` field with `tenantProvider` value set to `dummy`.